Batu Caves – Complete Visitor Guide

 Visitors carrying food, drinks, or plastic bags may attract their attention.
 It is best to keep bags closed and avoid holding snacks while climbing the staircase.

-• Hold phones and cameras securely.
+• Hold phones and cameras securely — they will grab at reflective objects.

 Watching the monkeys move along the staircase often becomes a memorable part of the Batu Caves visit, but maintaining a respectful distance is recommended.